 The cause of ALL is not known.
 In general, ALL is most likely to affect children and older adults.
 The following factors may raise a person’s risk of developing ALL:

 Age.
 Children younger than 15 and adults older than 50 are more likely to develop ALL.

 Race.
 White people are somewhat more likely than black people to develop ALL for reasons that are not understood.

 Genetic disorders.
-People with Down syndrome, ataxia telangiectasia , Li-Fraumeni syndrome , Klinefelter syndrome, Fanconi anemia, Wiskott-Aldrich syndrome, and Bloom syndrome are at higher risk for ALL than the general population.
+People with Down syndrome, ataxia telangiectasia , Li-Fraumeni syndrome , Klinefelter syndrome, Fanconi anemia, Wiskott-Aldrich syndrome, and Bloom syndrome have a higher risk of developing ALL than the general population.

 High doses of radiation.
 People who have been exposed to high levels of radiation, such as long-term survivors of atomic bombs, may be more likely to develop ALL.
 Exposure to electromagnetic fields or high-voltage electric lines has not been proven to increase a person’s risk of ALL.

 Viruses.
-Occasionally, ALL or unique types of lymphoma can be associated with a previous viral infection, such as human T-cell leukemia virus-1 or Epstein-Barr virus.
+Occasionally, ALL or unique types of lymphoma can be associated with a previous viral infection, such as the human T-cell leukemia virus-1 or the Epstein-Barr virus.

-Recent genetic research has shown that many young children who develop ALL may have had the disease before they were born, although it may take several years before the disease develops and causes symptoms.
+Recent genetic research has shown that many young children who develop ALL may have had changes that are signs of the disease in a very small number of cells before they were born, although it may take several years before the disease develops and causes symptoms.
 More research is being done to try to understand this finding in more detail.

 Choose “Next” (below, right) to continue reading this guide to learn about what symptoms ALL can cause.
 Or, use the colored boxes located on the right side of your screen to visit any section.